getsling/GVMusicPlayerController/README.md

 }
 ```

 A complete music player app is included as an example.
 The example app needs iOS 5 to function due to the usage of storyboards, the library itself works on iOS 4.0 and above.
+Please note that the image assets in the example app are not free to use, unlike the code.

 ## Installation